-Most of the increase in the Fund's assets and net position is attributable to both the capital grants and contributions received in the current year from the EPA in the amount of \$17,974,067 and the State match through the West Virginia Infrastructure and Jobs Development Council in the amount of \$3,220,600 totaling \$21,194,667.
-Of the \$17,974,067 received from the EPA in the current year, \$1,879,011 was disbursed with an agreed 100% loan forgiveness feature.
-100% of the EPA amount was for eligible costs reviewed and approved by the Fund and was disbursed as loans to local governmental agencies to assist in drinking water infrastructure projects and is included on the balance sheet in "Loans Receivable."
-Of the \$3,220,600 received from the State during the current year in matching funds, \$3,200,800 was disbursed during the year.
-In addition, \$6,630,673 in cumulative investment earnings on current and previous State match and repayment amounts have been committed to drinking water infrastructure projects but have not yet been expended.
+Most of the increase in the Fund's assets and net position is attributable to the State match through the West Virginia Infrastructure and Jobs Development Council in the amount of \$3,093,100. \$0 were received from the EPA in the current year, but payments to be paid from EPA funds, totaling \$17,662,816 were made during the year.
+Of these payments, \$5,383,426 were principal-forgiveness loans.
+All of the \$3,093,100 received from the State during the current year in matching funds were disbursed.
+In addition, \$9,299,806 in cumulative investment earnings on current and previous State match and repayment amounts have been committed to drinking water infrastructure projects but have not yet been expended.
 These moneys are invested with the West Virginia Board of Treasury Investments and are included on the balance sheet as "Cash Equivalents."